dmaccumber/Automated-Sequent-Prover/README.md

 ## Input
-The input will consist of a single sequent on the command line.
-Sequents will be written as:
+The input consists of a single sequent on the command line.
+Sequents are written as:

 [List of Formulae] seq [List of Formulae].

 To construct formulae, atoms can be any string of characters (without space) and connectives as follows:

 • ¬: neg